icyveins7/reimage/README.md

 Most users should find that the tooltips at the bottom-left and bottom-right of the windows suffice as guidance.

 1. Populate the file list via 'Open File(s)' or 'Open Folder'.
 You can now also drag and drop files into the list from your file explorer.
 2. Select some files in the file list (via Ctrl-Click or Shift-Click).
 Clear the entire list with the 'Clear' button or specific files via the Delete key.
+Search for particular files by typing something into the search bar.
 4. Click 'Add to Viewer' to open the files and configure some settings.
 You can also press Enter after selecting the files, or double-click a single file.
 5. View the Amplitude-Time (top) and Spectrogram (bottom) plots.
 6. Scroll in/out using mouse wheel.
 Use Left-Click to drag the plots, and hold Right-Click to stretch/zoom the plots along a particular axis.